 Will a Minimum Wage Hike Depress the Economy?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Next week (July 24), the federal minimum wage increases 70 cents to $7.25.
+Opinions expressed by Entrepreneur contributors are their own.Next week (July 24), the federal minimum wage increases 70 cents to $7.25.
 The debate is on.
 Will it or won't it hurt the economy?

 For businesses in places like California--with a state minimum wage of $8--the hike is irrelevant.
 But for the nation as a whole, there's no telling.
 According to a recent Wall Street Journal article, the Economic Policy Institute estimates the increase will add $5.5 billion to the economy, as workers spend (relatively) fatter paychecks.
 But that same article also describes a franchise owner who will be cutting employee hours to make payroll.

 Dan Seiver, economics professor at San Diego State University, believes most firms won't see direct impacts, especially since more than 20 states already have higher wage mandates.
 Affected employers will also be concentrated in specific sectors like service and hospitality.
 "Entrepreneurs in those areas would see higher costs," he says, "but a higher wage may in fact draw out more qualified applicants for an open position."

 There's no doubt the timing sucks, though.
 "It's unfortunate that we'd be increasing [wages] in the midst of the worst recession since the Great Depression--and unemployment headed into double digits," Seiver says.
 "But when the law was passed in '07, we didn't realize we'd be in such a terrible economic contraction.
 It would be nice if there had been some clause that had allowed it to be [delayed], but what's done is done."